 Getting Around: Much of what I’ve recommended here and will recommend in two subsequent posts can and should be walked.
 However, Buenos Aires is a big town with long blocks, so don’t let the map deceive you.
 Unless you acclimate quickly to metropolitan transportation systems, taxis are your best bet.
 (At the time of this post, the jury is still out on Uber in Argentina.)
 The Subte is very efficient and will add a little charm to your trip, especially if you get on one of the really old cars whose wooden walls flex like parallelograms as the train carries speed around curves.
 Notwithstanding their endearing charm, leave colectivos (the ubiquitous buses also known as “bondis”) to the locals, because the mangled knot of downtown routes virtually ensures that novices will end up in Montevideo.

 Shopping: The town’s most glamorous shopping (both new and consignment) is in Recoleta, the hippest is in Palermo Viejo aka Palermo Soho (hit Calle Murillo in nearby Villa Crespo for leather), and the best antiques are found in San Telmo.
 Florida/Galerías Pacífico, Abasto and Alto Palermo are fine but aren’t likely to offer anything you can’t find at home.
+The city’s (and perhaps the planet’s) greatest bookstore is El Ateneo Grand on Avenida Santa Fe, about halfway between Teatro Colón and Recoleta Cemetery.

 Security: Take only your day’s essentials with you, leaving your cards in the hotel safe whenever possible.
 During acute economic crises (which, sadly, means more or less always), tourists are particularly vulnerable to secuestros flash (“flash kidnappings”) in which victims are escorted at knife- or gunpoint from ATM to ATM until they’ve withdrawn their day’s maximum.